torquebox/jruby9-maven-plugins/jruby9-jar-maven-plugin/README.md

         </executions>
       </plugin>

-the tell the jruby-jar mojo to pack the jar
+and tell the jruby-jar mojo to pack the jar

       <plugin>
         <groupId>org.torquebox.mojo</groupId>